max5010cs/pythonJ/crash_course_notes.md

 #  using append we cant add lists togther but we can insert one into another, if i wanna add then i can just use +

+# line 56 we got items(), it is used with dictionaries (at least now) and it help extract pairs key:value from the dictionary